LaneAntunes/laneantunes/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Teaching myself front-end web development loving it.
+- 🎓 &nbsp; Teaching myself front-end web development and loving it!
 - 💼 &nbsp; Looking for my first opportunity as a junior developer.
 - 🌱 &nbsp; Focusing on improving my skills in Javascript, React and Git.
 - ✍️ &nbsp; Having fun building personal projects with these technologies 👇